vb44/nav_ws/README.md

   - ***MAX_SCAN_RANGE***: maximum LiDAR range values used to compute obstacle constraints.
   - ***SUBSAMPLE_DISTANCE***: subsampling distance for each scan.
 ## Setup and Download
 The following instructions download the required packages and dependencies to replicate the dynamic MPC with obstacle avoidance examples.
+For all simulation tests and controlling the physical Turtlebot, a laptop with [Ubuntu 20.04.4 LTS](https://releases.ubuntu.com/20.04/) (Focal Fossa) with ROS 1 [Noetic Ninjemys](http://wiki.ros.org/noetic) was used.

 ### Install the Dependencies
 Ensure catkin tools are installed: